-- An understanding of what podcasts are and their place in the media landscape
+- Have an understanding of what podcasts are and their place in the media landscape

-- How to develop and research an idea, and turn that into a podcast plan
+- Know how to develop and research an idea, and turning that into a podcast plan

-- How to get your published podcast out into the world
+- Know how to get your published podcast out into the world

-- A plan for improving your podcast and audio skills further.
+- Have a plan to develop their podcast and audio skills further.